 "Oh, Buffy, how can you even ask that?"

-She looked up to see him smiling at her, realized his eyes were bright with unshed tears.
+She looked up to see him smiling at her and realized his eyes were full of unshed tears.
 "Giles?
 I've been so scared.
 It was so hard to hang on."

 "I know."
 He held his arms open to her.
 "But you're safe now."

-This time she didn't hesitate; she lifted her own arms up, held him tightly.
+This time she didn't hesitate; she held him tightly.